 Adoption and orphan prevention are both integral parts to holistically caring for the orphan.
 Johnny Carr convicted me with his words in Orphan Justice: “Man made orphanages for children, but God made the family for children.”
 There are those of us who will choose to grow our families through the journey of international adoption.
 Then there are those of us, like Megan Parker and Kelsey Neilson with Abide Family Center, who will choose to travel the ocean to discover the root of the orphan crisis and what can be done to prevent the social orphan from becoming another number in the system.

-The Abide Family Center located in Bugembe, Jinja, Uganda opened its doors in June 2013 with the goal to reduce the number of children living in orphanages in Uganda and empower families to stay together.
-Beyond keeping families together, the staff, comprising local Ugandans and expats, works together to help families move from surviving to thriving—equipping them with resources to develop the means and lifestyle to provide for their families and parent their children well.
+The Abide Family Center located in Bugembe, Jinja, Uganda, opened its doors in June 2013 with the goal to reduce the number of children living in orphanages in Uganda and empower families to stay together.
+Beyond keeping families together, the staff at the Abide Family Center, comprising local Ugandans and expats, works together to help families move from surviving to thriving—equipping them with resources to develop the means and lifestyle to provide for their families and parent their children well.

 How long have you and Megan known each other, and how did you meet?
 Tell me more about how the idea for Abide originated.